vlraymond/ianjon.github.io/_projects/Ice-Cellar/Pi_setup.md

 client.loop_stop()
 client.disconnect()
 ```
 You're going to want to run this script in python 2.
 Script isn't reading that adafruit library if it's running in python 3

 If you need to do the live graph auto updating on your screen, then you're going to need to install some more libraries.
-The next library you'll need to install is: ``` sudo apt-get install python-matplotlib```.
+T  he next library you'll need to install is: ``` sudo apt-get install python-matplotlib```.
 Then copy this code into a python 2.7 script:

 ```
 import Adafruit_DHT